julia-azevedo/assembly-traffic-light/README.md

 ---

-## Overview
-This repository contains Atmel/Microchip Studio project files, originally organized under:
-`.../Atmel Studio/7.0`

-The root folder groups AVR subprojects and simulation projects used during development and testing.

----

 ## Repository Structure
+- `assemble-control.asm` — build code created on Microchip Studio
-- `CIRCUITOS_SIMULIDE/` — simulation files created in SimulIDE
+- `semaforos-circuito.sim1` — circuit simulation build on SimulIDE
-- `estudo_cseg/`, `2x7seg_counter_BCD/`, ... — AVR subprojects (Microchip/Atmel Studio) for study
-- `projeto_parte_display/` — AVR project implementing a **7-segment display counter**
+- `simulide-executavel.hex` — hexdecimal code to upload on ATmega328p Firmware
+- `state-machine.png` — image of the traffic lights behavior implemented as a state machine

 ---